 His dessert was a delicious pistachio and lemon cake with poached apricots and a dollop of vanilla cream.
 The apricot, peach and pear notes of the Château Villefranche, Sauternes, 2015 was a good match with this fruity, nutty dessert.

 I had the thick and creamy chocolate mousse, sprinkled with sea salt and topped with two large broken pieces of sweet olive oil tortas.
 The fragrant lavender cuttings added to the olfactory experience of the wine (Recioto della Valpolicella, Corte Giara, Allegrini, 2017) that paired so splendidly with chocolate.

 We thoroughly enjoyed the food, wine, service and ambience.
 Everything went so smoothly we forgot it was a soft launch.
 The Wine Rooms is a fabulous new destination in Cambridge.
 I highly recommend it for excellent food and wine (they also have G&Ts, beer, soft drinks, fruit juices, tea and coffee).
-Their website is under construction but they are taking bookings via email at firstname.lastname@example.org.
+They are taking bookings via their website.
 Go… and enjoy!

 I was invited by The Wine Rooms to attend their soft launch.
 Although the food was complimentary, all views are my own.
 Drinks were at my own cost.
 I did not receive compensation for my review.